 Slide 43: Khalid

 Damn, we forgot to give the instructions to Khalid.
-He doesn't know how to cook it.
+He doesn't know how to cook it (what temperature, and for how long).
 So, Khalid try to cook the pizza as he can.

 Slide 44: Khalid

-Unfortunately, now the pizza is burnt.
+Unfortunately, now the pizza – without ham, and with badmy cut ingredients – is burnt.
+Good luck eating that!

 Slide 45: Team summary

-To sum up, here we have organized our team in such a way as to separate the roles and not to make them work together and at the same time, in a real team mode.
+To sum up, here we have organized our team in silo, each role working separately, and not to make them work together and at the same time, in a real team mode.
 If you want to wreck your project, this is the right way to organize.

 You should know that the very first choice of libraries from the start of the project has a direct impact on production.
 Not working together, not worrying about production from the beginning of the project, are silver bullets to make project fail.